 Since you will be using the content from another website, will you be at risk of lowering your website’s SEO ranking?
 We’ll answer this question and others to help you decide if you should use iframes.

 You can create an iframe by inserting this code:

 You can even customize the height and width of the embedded website and give it a scroll bar.

-Websites use iFrames for various reasons.
-You can use it to embed videos from Youtube, slideshows from SlideShare, maps from Google, or content for advertisements.
-You can even use an iFrame to embed a PDF so users don’t have to download a separate document. iFrames act like an inline image, allowing you to use the content from another site without duplicating it on your site.
+Websites use iframes for various reasons: to embed videos from YouTube, slideshows from SlideShare, maps from Google, or content for advertisements.
+You can even use an iframe to embed a PDF, meaning users won’t have to download a document.

 And that’s all you need to know about iFrames and SEO.
 For more SEO tips, tricks, and hacks, check out our blog for regular updates.